-With the support of a cluster of grants - Regional Partnerships, National Heritage Trust, Regional Development Victoria and Helen McPherson Trust, plus support from the Violet Town Action Group, Goulburn Broken Catchment Management Authority, Small Towns Development Funds and the Shire of Strathbogie, Stage 1 of the HREP project was begun.
+In 2005 the HREP committee, supported by VTAG and the Shire of Strathbogie, successfully applied for a cluster of grants - Regional Partnerships, National Heritage Trust, Regional Development Victoria and Helen McPherson Trust, plus support from the Violet Town Action Group, Goulburn Broken Catchment Management Authority, Small Towns Development Funds and the Shire of Strathbogie, Stage 1 of the HREP project was begun.

-The sporting groups located within the Recreational Precinct also implemented most of the improvements that they had envisioned for their sites Major changes have been achieved over the 8 years (See 'HREP Before and After' photos in this website’s photo album)
+The sporting groups located within the Recreational Reserve also implemented most of the improvements that they had envisioned for their sites.

-By 2011 however, the HREP committee saw the need for more substantial funding to enable it to move on to achieve the aspects of the blueprint that had not yet been achieved.
+By 2011 the period of funding by the cluster of grants had ended.
+The HREP committee needed to look elsewhere for new grants to enable it to continue its valuable project.
+Many aspects of the blueprint had not yet been achieved.